SAFCSP-Team/data-structures-and-algorithms-bootcamp/data-structures-and-algorithms-102/03-space-complexity/01-space-complexity.md

 ## Concept

-`Space complexity` refers to the amount of memory or storage space required by an algorithm to solve a problem.
-It is a measure of the space used by the algorithm, to perform its computations.
+The `space complexity` of an algorithm refers to the amount of memory or storage space required by the algorithm to perform its computations, it includes the space used by auxiliary data structures as well as the space needed to store input values during the algorithm's execution.

 ## Calculation

- let’s understand how to calculate the space complexity of an algorithm.
+To calculate the space complexity of an algorithm, we consider the auxiliary space used by the algorithm, which refers to any extra or temporary space it requires.
+Additionally, we factor in the space used by the input values.

 ```
 Space Complexity = Auxiliary Space + Space used for input values
 ```

- The auxiliary space is nothing but the space required by an algorithm during the execution of that algorithm and it's not equal to the space complexity because space complexity includes space for input values along with it also.

-So we can say that space complexity is the combination or sum up of the auxiliary space and the space used by input values.
+So we can say that `space complexity `is the combination or sum up of the auxiliary space and the space used by input values.

 let’s determine the space complexity of a program that sums all integer elements in an array:
+> when you declare variables they occupy memory space based on their size and data type.

 ![sc3](https://github.com/SAFCSP-Team/data-structures-and-algorithms-bootcamp/assets/148945652/128614ea-474e-4f5b-96d9-3c5dc7cd5ae6)